vanHeemstraSystems/mattermost-headstart/README.md

-# mattermost-headstart
+mattermost-headstart
-MatterMost - Headstart
+# MatterMost - Headstart

+Based on "MatterMost" at https://mattermost.com/

+An open source platform for developer collaboration.
+Secure, flexible, and integrated with the tools you love.